Binary neutron star mergers as the source of the highest energy cosmic rays

-If UHECRs were protons so $\mathcal{R}= E$, this would be a very stringent requirement and rule out all but extremely luminous sources.
+(If UHECRs were protons so $\mathcal{R}= E$, this would be a very stringent requirement and rule out all but extremely luminous sources.)
+The locus of UHECR production within a source region satisfying Eqs.~\eqref{eq:hillas} and ~\eqref{eq:Lbol} is further constrained by the requirement that the field strength is low enough that synchrotron loss is subdominant to energy increase from acceleration~\cite{greisenICRC65}.

 \uline{3.
-Total UHECR energy injection:} In addition to the conditions~\eqref{eq:hillas} and~\eqref{eq:Lbol}, a source class capable of explaining all UHECRs must account for the observed total flux of UHECRs.
+Total UHECR energy injection:} A source class capable of explaining all UHECRs must account for the observed total flux of UHECRs.
 Since UHECRs lose energy during propagation due to GZK processes, a steady replenishment is required.
 The volumetric energy-injection rate for UHECRs above 10 EeV is~\cite{mfu22}